jeremy02/promocodes-api/README.md

 ## Tests

 ---

-- To run the tests run the following command
+- ##### If you have run or installed your application using docker run the following command to run the tests
     ```
+    > docker-compose exec app php artisan test
+    ```

+  - To test deletion of the promo codes that are already expired OR to see how many promo codes will be pruned or are about to expire
+      ```
+      > docker-compose exec app php artisan model:prune --pretend
+      ```
+- ##### If you have run or installed your application without docker, To run the tests run the following command
+    ```
     > php artisan test
     ```

-- To test deletion of the promo codes that are already expired to see how many promo codes will be pruned if the command were to actually run
+- To test deletion of the promo codes that are already expired OR to see how many promo codes will be pruned or are about to expire
     ```
     > php artisan model:prune --pretend
     ```